PostgreSQL Performance Tuning: Optimize Your Database Server

 Tuning the System

-When it comes to PostgreSQL performance, tuning the operating system gives you extra opportunities for better performance.
-As noted in the introduction, this guide focuses on tuning PostgreSQL for the Red Hat Enterprise Linux (RHEL) family.
+Tuning the PostgreSQL operating system gives you extra opportunities for better performance.
+As the introduction notes, this guide focuses on tuning PostgreSQL for the Red Hat Enterprise Linux (RHEL) family.

 tuned daemon